stuntrally/stuntrally3/docs/Features.md

   - shows best way to drive, red colors for braking
 - 🌍 Minimap, can be zoomed and rotated, _Todo:_ terrain and border toggle
 - Driving aids
-  - 🔝 arrow to next check point (HUD top)
+  - 🔝 arrow to next check point (HUD top), or arrows to close gems in collection
   - next check point beam (on track)
   - track completion percentage %
   - time difference and current points shown on each checkpoint